StyleFusion360: View-Consistent Head Stylization via Adaptive Style Modulation: Abstract

 \section{Abstract}

-3D head stylization has emerged as a key technique for reimagining realistic human heads in various artistic forms, enabling expressive character design and creative visual experiences in digital media.
-Despite the progress in 3D-aware generation, existing 3D head stylization methods often rely on computationally expensive optimization or domain-specific fine-tuning to adapt to new styles.
-To address these limitations, we propose DiffStyle360, a diffusion-based framework capable of producing multi-view consistent, identity-preserving 3D head stylizations across diverse artistic domains given a single style reference image, without requiring per-style training.
-Building upon the 3D-aware DiffPortrait360 architecture, our approach introduces two key components: the Style Appearance Module, which disentangles style from content, and the Style Fusion Attention mechanism, which adaptively balances structure preservation and stylization fidelity in the latent space.
-Furthermore, we employ a 3D GAN-generated multi-view dataset for robust fine-tuning and introduce a temperature-based key scaling strategy to control stylization intensity during inference.
-Extensive experiments on FFHQ and RenderMe360 demonstrate that DiffStyle360 achieves superior style quality, outperforming state-of-the-art GAN- and diffusion-based stylization methods across challenging style domains.
+3D head stylization enables expressive reimagining of human faces for creative visual experiences in digital media.
+Existing 3D-aware methods often require computationally intensive optimization or per-style fine-tuning, limiting flexibility and user control.
+To overcome these challenges, we introduce StyleFusion360, a diffusion-based framework for multi-view consistent, identity-preserving 3D head stylization from a single style reference image, without per-style training.
+Our approach enhances the Style Fusion Attention mechanism with a style-conditioned key modulation mechanism that aligns content and style representations for fine-grained and controllable stylization.
+We further provide a user-controllable slider for adjusting stylization intensity.
+In addition, StyleFusion360 supports local multi-edit stylization, enabling targeted edits such as modifying hair or eyes independently.
+Extensive experiments on FFHQ and RenderMe360 demonstrate that StyleFusion360 produces high-quality, controllable, and visually compelling stylizations, outperforming state-of-the-art GAN- and diffusion-based methods across diverse style domains.
+Code is available at: \url{https://github.com/furkanguzelant/StyleFusion360}